 One communication studies course and one sociology course, selected with a departmental advisor

-*Second major Interpreting students only need to complete the ASL required supporting courses, not the English, philosophy, theater, communication and sociology courses.
+*Second major Interpreting students do not need to complete the required supporting courses.

 Interpreting majors satisfy the Writing Requirement for Majors by completing INTP 4210.
 You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000 or 2000, CORE 3990, and any other writing-intensive course in another department).

 Students who have received a baccalaureate degree from St. Catherine University or another regionally accredited institution may pursue a second major at St. Catherine.
 To be awarded the second major (post-baccalaureate) certificate, you must complete all of the requirements for the major, including required supporting courses.
 A minimum of one-half of the courses in the major must be completed in residence.
 The residency requirement of 48 out of the last 64 credits does not apply to second major certificate students.